-By combining this reaction with a second discovery, a method to make transient heavy electrons (muon-surrogate electrons, $m{se}$ ), we describe a way to transmute elements into the ground state, producing naturally occurring elements.
+By combining this reaction with a second discovery, a method to make transient heavy electrons (muon-surrogate electrons, m{se}), we describe a way to transmute elements into the ground state, producing naturally occurring elements.
 We ignore the 5-25 MeV QCE generated in the process.

 This reaction also accurately describes bonding singly charged nuclei to certain other nuclei, such as in muon catalyzed fusion.
 A telling, key muon catalyzed reaction observation by Alvarez was precisely the result predicted by chemical physics.
-The "zero vibration" implies ground state products are formed.
-"Products in the ground state" have been an enigma for an entire class of observations of hydrogen-electron-nucleus bonding reactions having the reactant-electron-reactant form.
+"Products in the ground state" have been an enigma for an entire class of observations of hydrogen-electron-nucleus bonding reactions having the "reactant-trapped electron-common reactant" form.